Mummy Mountain, East Face

 Mummy Mountain

-Above the 3rd-class gully, the use-trail to Mummy Mountain cuts north (right) and continues up and northwest, cutting across part of an old burn area.
-The use-trail continues to be steep and loose, with footsteps cut into the dirt hillside in places, but it eventually hits the ridgeline (Wpt.
+Above the 3rd-class gully, the use-trail cuts north (right) and continues up and northwest, cutting across part of an old burn area.
+The use-trail continues to be steep and loose, with footsteps cut into the dirt hillside in places, but eventually it hits the ridgeline (Wpt.
 9) adjacent to cliffs that prevent hiking along the ridgeline (the start of the summit cliffs).
-This is the Mummy’s Knees, the first place where you can look west over the ridge and see the summit of Mt.
+This is the Mummy’s Knees, the first place where hikers can look west over the ridge and see Mt.
 Charleston.

 From the ridgeline at the Mummy Knees, the route literally runs up against the base of the east-facing summit cliffs and starts north on a long (0.5 miles) traverse across the east face of the mountain under the summit cliffs.
 The use-trail tends to stay high under the cliffs, and except for the rocky areas, the use-trail is fairly clear and easy to follow.
 There is a lot of climbing steeply up and down on steep scree sideslopes, and it seems longer than 0.5 miles.